 - Speaking of the Bellsprout Tower.
-It’s a good place to level the Flying type Pidgey, Hoothoot and Spearow as well as Cyndaquil if that’s your starter Pokemon in Gold/Silver.
+It’s a good place to level the Flying type Pidgey, Hoothoot and Spearow as well as Cyndaquil if that’s your starter Pokemon in Gold/Silver/Crystal.

 - Faulkner’s Pidgeotto can easily sweep your team between Mud Slap and the now Flying type Gust, especially if you started with Cyndaquil or Chikorita.
 The reason: Mud Slap and Gust gives it coverage against 70% of the Pokemon you can get up to this point including Onix and Geodude, who both learn a coverage move that can beat it.
 My advice: Ask someone who progressed further in the game to breed you a Chinchou (Water/Electric), whose only weakness is Grass and hatch it.
-Chinchou and Lanturn don’t learn any Electric type moves aside from Spark in the 2nd Gen so once it hatches, trade it again so it can be taught Thunder via TM (can be bought in the 2nd Gen in Celadon City) before sending it back.
+Chinchou and Lanturn don’t learn any Electric type moves aside from Spark in the 2nd Gen so once it hatches, trade it again so it can be taught either Thunder via TM (can be bought in the 2nd Gen in Celadon City) or Thunderbolt in Crystal (from a man outside the Game Corner on Sundays and Wednesdays) before sending it back.
 Why not ask for a Mareep, who learns Thundershock at level 9?
 Because the birds outspeed it.
 Pikachu’s fragile as hell to boot as well so…yeah.
 Fishing for Chinchou requires the Good Rod so for a less rare option you could go with Voltorb, which can be found in the Rocket HQ in Mahogany Town.

 Violet City to Goldenrod City